milleratotago/PlotTbl/Doc.md

 In this example different colors will be used to distinguish lines whose X values are AvgHeight versus lines whose X values are AvgWeight.

-Name-value pair: *ColorYVars — cell array of variable names*
+Name-value pair: *ColorYVars — cell array of variable names* (or equivalently)\
+Name-value pair: *ColorY — cell array of variable names*

 This name-value pair indicates that different colors should be used to distinguish different variables in the table, with those variables being